Z for Zachariah (film): Plot

 Later, John privately confides to Ann his belief that the dying boy was her long-absent brother and confesses to having killed him out of mercy.
-He resents Caleb, stating "whites belong with whites," while Caleb repeatedly emphasizes the religious connection he shares with Ann, in stark contrast to John.
+He resents Caleb, stating "You all be white people together," while Caleb repeatedly emphasizes the religious connection he shares with Ann, in stark contrast to John.

 The three survivors slowly settle into a marginally stable partnership.
-Caleb convinces Ann to go forward with the water-wheel project, and work commences on tearing down her father's chapel for materials.
+Caleb convinces Ann to proceed with the water-wheel project, and work commences on tearing down her father's chapel for materials.

-Perceiving their mutual attraction, John awkwardly gives Ann consent to pursue a romantic relationship with Caleb, but belies his grief and anger in losing Ann through his remarks.
+Perceiving their mutual attraction, John awkwardly gives Ann consent to pursue a romantic relationship with Caleb, but belies his grief and anger at losing Ann through his remarks.
 Shortly thereafter, following a night of drinking and revelry, a heavily intoxicated John tells Ann he loves her before passing out in a bedroom in Ann's home.
 Ann tries to wake him, wanting his affection, but being unable to, she joins Caleb in the adjoining bathroom, where the two have sex.

 John and Caleb finish the water wheel, moving it and its wooden flume into place atop the waterfall.
 Encumbered by the bulky radiation suit, Caleb slips twice during his rope-assisted climb up the mossy cliffside.
 During the second slip, the two men silently lock eyes, both holding the rope, while Caleb teeters on the cliff's edge.

 John returns to the farmhouse alone.
 Ann apologizes for her earlier indiscretion, and John claims Caleb left in search of other settlements.
-Ann takes this news badly, chasing after Caleb but not finding him, and lapses into a sullen silence.
+Ann takes the news badly, chases after Caleb, but does not find him, and lapses into a sullen silence.
 The farmhouse's electric lights and refrigeration are restored.
 Ann realizes John has moved her beloved church organ and a few pews into the barn.
 Ann, playing a hymn on the organ, exchanges a glance with John, and he prays behind her.